unfoldingWord-box3/codex-sb-handler/README.md

 - A **"strip data conversion"** is run for each Bible book thereby separating all data from the USFM files into various files under an "uwj" subdirectory location

-The ufw subdirectory serves as **"a data pool"** for another trigger, where any changes to the text *(pure text, completly stripped from any extra data)* are detected.
+The uwj subdirectory serves as **"a data pool"** for another trigger, where any changes to the text *(pure text, completly stripped from any extra data)* are detected.
 Whenever such a change is detected, then a "merge data conversion" is run for that very Bible book, where these changes were found.
 This "merge" results in an updated and exported USFM file in the **./export** directory

 ## Helpful future improvement